ExpediaGroup/circus-train-datasqueeze/README.md

 ## Overview

-This project implements new Copiers for [CircusTrain](https://github.com/HotelsDotCom/circus-train) which integrate [DataSqueeze](https://github.com/ExpediaInceCommercePlatform/datasqueeze).
+This project implements new Copiers for [Circus Train](https://github.com/HotelsDotCom/circus-train) which integrate [DataSqueeze](https://github.com/ExpediaInceCommercePlatform/datasqueeze).

 These CopierFactories are available: